Uluberia: Religion in Uluberia

+The population of Uluberia is divided between Hinduism and Islam, each comprising approximately 49.83% of the population.
+Additionally, there are smaller religious communities such as Christianity at 0.11%, Buddhism and Sikhism at 0.03% each, with other religions collectively making up 0.3% of the population.

 Economy

 Uluberia is an industrial town.It was a major jute processing town during the colonial and post Independence era but slowly the jute industry declined and now there is no big jute mill in Uluberia.
 In 2006 the Salim Group of Indonesia planned to invest $250 million in a motorcycle factory.

 Industrial Park

-There exist about 70 industrial units in Uluberia Industrial Park.The Industrial Park is providing lease holding to various industrial units and institutions for setting up their plants with Building Plan approved by the WBIIDC itself.
+There exist about 70 industrial units in Uluberia Industrial Park.
+The Industrial Park is providing lease holding to various industrial units and institutions for setting up their plants with Building Plan approved by the WBIIDC itself.
 There exist two large water bodies inside the campus are breathing spaces for the zone.
 Some of the prominent industrial units are: